LGN520/farreach-public/ae_instructions.md

 -->
 - Under main client (dl11):
 	- Disable server rotation if NOT: `bash scripts/remote/disable_server_rotation.sh`
-		- Note: the previous experiments haave enabled server rotation, so we need to disable server rotation here.
+		- Note: the previous experiments have enabled server rotation, so you need to disable server rotation here.
 	- For `scripts/exps/run_exp_dynamic.sh`:
 		- You can keep a part of methods in `exp7_method_list` to save time (default value is `"farreach" "nocache" "netcache"`).
 		- You can keep a part of workloads in `exp7_dynamic_rule_list` to save time (default value is `"hotin" "hotout" "random" "stable"`).